ludobox/ludobox/docs/dev.md

     coverage  run --source ludobox -m py.test tests

-### Build the docs

-  Docs are automatically built on [Read The Docs](http://ludobox.readthedocs.io/en/latest/) using [MkDocs](http://www.mkdocs.org/)

-### Release a new version

-  pip install bumpversion==0.5.3
-  bumpversion patch
-  git push origin master --tags

 ## Client / Frontend

-The client is written in ES6, using `jsx`.
-You need to build it

-It tries to follow [Clean Code](https://github.com/ryanmcdermott/clean-code-javascript) standard
+The client is written in ES6, using `jsx` and React.
+We try to follow [Clean Code](https://github.com/ryanmcdermott/clean-code-javascript) standard

 ### Dev